robertinant/msp-ti-zephyr/boards/arm/lp_mspm0g3507/docs/index.rst

 - Temperature sensor circuit
 - Light sensor circuit
 - External OPA2365 (default buffer mode) for ADC (up to 4 Msps) evaluation
-- Onboard 32.768-kHz and 48-MHz crystals
+- Onboard 32.768-kHz and 40-MHz crystals
 - RC filter for ADC input (unpopulated by default)

-Details on the MSPM0G3507 LaunchPad can be found on the MSPM0G3507 LaunchPad `User Guide`_.
+Details on the MSPM0G3507 LaunchPad can be found on the `TI LP_MSPM0G3507 Product Page`_.

 Supported Features
 ==================